zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Static Onboarding for domain Gateways (deprecated)

 Alternatively, you can statically onboard all domain Gateways on the Central Discovery service.
-Note that dynamic onboarding is the prefered method.
+Note that dynamic onboarding is the preferred method.

 For static onboarding, make sure that the following parameters are correctly specified in the static definition file: